-- (a) is the total of all premium payments we receive, multiplied by two, adjusted for any partial surrenders taken prior to or during that Valuation Period; and - (b) is the Guaranteed Minimum Death Benefit of the preceding Valuation Period, with assets in the Subaccounts increased by an effective annual rate of 6% (an "increase factor"); this does not include assets allocated to the Subaccount investing in the available Goldman Sachs Variable Insurance Trust Government Money Market Fund, plus any additional premium payments we received during the current Valuation Period, adjusted for any partial surrenders taken during the current Valuation period.
+- (a) is the total of all premium payments received, multiplied by two, adjusted for any partial surrenders taken (including any surrender charges and premium taxes assessed) prior to or during that Valuation Period; and - (b) is the Guaranteed Minimum Death Benefit of the preceding Valuation Period, with assets in the Subaccounts increased by an effective annual rate of 6% (an "increase factor"); this does not include assets allocated to the Subaccount investing in the available Goldman Sachs Variable Insurance Trust - Government Money Market Fund; plus any additional premium payments we received during the current Valuation Period, adjusted for any partial surrenders taken (including any surrender charges and premium taxes assessed) during the current Valuation Period.

 We will adjust the Guaranteed Minimum Death Benefit for partial surrenders proportionally by the same percentage that the partial surrender (including any applicable surrender charges and premium taxes assessed) reduces the Contract Value.
 For assets in the Subaccount investing in the Goldman Sachs Variable Insurance Trust - Government Money Market Fund, the increase factor is equal to the lesser of: